hap-server/hap-server/docs/plugins.md

 #### `accessoryui.registerLayoutSectionComponent`

 Registers a layout section component.
-This expects a layout section type and a [Vue component](https://vuejs.org/v2/guide/).
+This expects a layout section type, a [Vue component](https://vuejs.org/v2/guide/) and a name to display in the add section dropdown.
 The Vue component will receive four props, `section`, `accessories`, `accessories-draggable-group` and `editing`.

 To update the layout section's data you should emit the `update-data` event with new values to merge into the section object.
 Don't update the section's data unless the user is editing the layout (`editing` prop).